RomanZhilich/android-resource-hack/README.md

 Disclaimer
 ==========

-This is made just for fun, you should never implement this in real projects.
+This was made just for fun and should never be implement in real projects.

 License
 =======